My name is Leonard Herman. I’m also known as the Father of Videogame History. And I’m also known as The Game Scholar.

 In late 1981, following the publication of Electronic Games magazine, the first magazine dedicated to electronic games, I wrote a letter to the magazine.
 It was published in the second issue in its first letter page.
 Since my letter was the first on the page, I can technically say that I was the first fan to have a letter published in a videogame magazine.

-In 1982 I decided to write a book about Atari videogames, which I called ABC To The VCS: A Directory of Software For the Atari 2600.
+That same year I decided to write a book about Atari videogames, which I called ABC To The VCS: A Directory of Software For the Atari 2600.
 After writing a letter to the magazine Videogaming & Computergaming Illustrated, I was invited to write an article.
 In November 1983 they published Tragic Imagic, the first article to garner me payment and a byline.
 After the videogame crash of 1983 killed ABC To The VCS, I rallied back with a new book, Phoenix: The Fall & Rise of Home Videogames, the world’s first comprehensive account of the history of videogames.